thomaspark/bootswatch/README.md

 Customization
 ------
 Bootswatch is an open source project, and you’re welcome to modify the themes further.
 If you’re interested, fork or follow the GitHub repository.
-The files of interest are in the `gh-pages` branch.

 Each raw theme consists of two LESS files.
 One is `variables.less`, which is included by default in Bootstrap and allows you to customize [these settings](http://twitter.github.io/bootstrap/customize.html#variables).
 The other is called `bootswatch.less` and introduces more extensive structural changes.

-Check out the README in the [swatchmaker directory](https://github.com/thomaspark/bootswatch/tree/master/swatchmaker) for step-by-step instructions on building your own swatch.
+Check out the [Help page](https://bootswatch.com/help/) for more details on building your own theme.

 API
 -----